feathersjs-ecosystem/feathers-mongoose/README.md

   }
 };

-module.exports = Property;
+module.exports = Todo;
 ```

 ## Mongoose Schemas

-The recommended way of defining and passing a model to a `feathers-mongoose` service is shown above.
-Using object literal syntax makes things easily testable without having to mock out existing mongoose functionality.
+> The recommended way of defining and passing a model to a `feathers-mongoose` service is shown above.
+Using object literal syntax makes it easy to test your code without having to mock out existing mongoose functionality.

 With that said, you have two other options: